Jigsaw (tool), a tool used for cutting arbitrary curves

 "I can't Millie.
 The frame isn't done."

-"Sven, for God's sake, there are one thousand pieces.
+"For God's sake, there are one thousand pieces.
 If there are four missing from the sides you can flip over to the middle.
-Those pieces will turn up sooner than later."
+They will turn up sooner than later."

 "I can't do that Millie.
 I am going to find them."